Graduation and Congregations

 IMPORTANT: Please read the information below first if you would like to receive your degree at a congregation.

-2023 Congregations - Dates are also listed at the bottom of the page, however some may still subject to change and some cohorts/degrees may not be eligible to attend certain dates, so please do not make any travel plans before receiving confirmation from us after the deadline passes.
-Once registrations are open when the date is confirmed information will be posted here.
+2024 Congregations - Dates are also listed at the bottom of the page, however some may still subject to change and some cohorts/degrees may not be eligible to attend certain dates, so please do not make any travel plans before receiving confirmation from us after the deadline passes.

 Further dates and deadlines will be published here once known.